Easy Braised Southern Greens Recipe

 Ingredient Notes and Substitutions:

 • Mustard Greens: Like other dark leafy greens, mustard greens are slightly bitter but with a spicy mustard flavor.
 The mustard flavor is not overpowering but mellows with cooking.
-These can also be muddy so wash them well unless you use bagged greens that are ready to cook.
+These can also be muddy, so wash them well unless you use bagged greens ready to cook.
 You can also use collard greens.

 • White Vinegar: The least expensive vinegar!
 Apple cider or red wine vinegar may be substituted.